objectionary/eo/README.md

 All methods are public; there is no such thing as private or protected methods.

-A method may have zero to four arguments.
+A method may have zero to four parameters.

-Each argument must have an optional type and a name.
+Each parameter must have an optional type and a name.
 If type is not provided it has to be replaced with `?` mark, for example:

 ```